Student Council – 57th Student Council MIR

 Economics Department Academic Society – EPSDA

 EPSDA also hosts events such as the summer retreat and “Night of EPSDA,” fostering ongoing communication between alumni and current students.
 Many influential figures in various fields of society have emerged from this community.
+During the annual event “Night of EPSDA,” scholarships are awarded to students who have made significant contributions to the society, motivating them to actively participate in both academic and campus activities.

 Economic Philosophy also promotes career exploration and a sense of belonging by facilitating interaction with alumni working in various fields.
 In the first half of the year, alumni are invited to share insights on their professions, future outlooks, and pathways to entering their industries.
 In the second half, the society hosts the event “Night of Economic Philosophy,” fostering a stronger bond and identity among its members.